ngrx/platform/projects/ngrx.io/content/guide/eslint-plugin.md

 ng lint
 ```

-And see the problems that the linter will find.
+And see the problems that the linter found.

 ## Configuration